czbiohub/dzi-utils/README.md

 ## `dzi-utils portal FOLDER PREFIXURL OUT`

-create a .json file for tabula portals
+create a .json file for tabula portals. script will run through multiple dzi directories, so input folder has to contain at least one directory of dzi folders.

 ```
 USAGE